Nancy Rothbard of the Wharton School discusses how morning moods affect work productivity.

 Penn in the News

-Dean Richard Gelles of the School of Social Policy and Practice suggests methods to best handle bad situations.
+Dean Richard Gelles of the School of Social Policy and Practice discusses what could lead a mother to kill her children.

-Kermit Roosevelt of the Law School authors an op-ed on judicial activism.
+Kermit Roosevelt authors an op-ed on the evolution of marriage legislation.

 Carol Wilson Spigner of the School of Social Policy and Practice says the Philadelphia Department of Human Services needs a permanent oversight committee.

 Marion Lindblad-Goldberg of the School of Medicine says micromanagement and high expectations for vacations can often lead to stress and disappointment.

 An exhibit at the Arthur Ross Gallery is featured.

 Penn Museum is featured as part of the “The King Tut Treasure Tour” geocache event.

 Donald Kettl of the School of Arts and Sciences says the CDC is not always immune to partisan politics.